Beebeeoii/SGCommute/README.md

 ### What is SGCommute

 SGCommute is a **REST API wrapper** for **Singapore Land Transport Authority (Singapore)'s DataMall APIs**.
-Compatible with all programming languages, it allows for simple and straightforward access to LTA DataMall's data via HTTP requests.
+Compatible with all programming languages, it allows simpler and more straightforward access to LTA DataMall's data via HTTP requests.

-On top of wrapping pure LTA DataMall APIs, SGCommute has additional high-level functions that will aid you in retrieving data.

-📣 SGCommute is still in development stage.

 ### What data can SGCommute give me

-Currently, SGCommute is able to retrieve the following data from LTA DataMall's API
+SGCommute is able to retrieve the following data from LTA DataMall's API

 - Regarding buses
   - Bus details